cupliz/medical-calculators/README.md

 Local web server (`json-server`): `yarn server` or `npm run server`.
 Keep in mind that this is by default serving on `:3001` port so if taken it will fail.
 You can either empty this port of update `package.json`

-Local react and json-server is `yarn dev` or `npm run dev` which runs 2 above scripts in parallel.
+Local web app +  local web server: `yarn dev` or `npm run dev` which runs 2 above scripts in parallel.
+You can also run above scripts  2 different terminals or in parallel with `&&`

 Stable web version.
 Usually `gbarkhatov` branch: